benlau/qtshell/README.md

-QtShell - Manipulate files by a shell style API
+QtShell - Manipulate files by a shell command style API
 ===============================================